johestephan/OpenSourceSecurity/README.md

 # OpenSource Security Tooling

 *disclaimer*: The following information was put together to the best of my knowledge.
 Software might change or vanish and maybe not fit your purpose, please see it as a collection of ideas and nothing more.
+Also this list was never meant to be complete.

 ### About me
 I am working as a security Analyst / Consultant for a while now. part of my private craziness is to provide the same (cyber-) security standard I want to achieve for my clients also for my private life, but purely based on open source (mainly)